PojavLauncherTeam/pojavlauncherteam.github.io/updates/local.md

 # Offline mode is going places

-Even though offline mode hasn't yet been taken down by Mojang, it's still technically piracy when you're using it, as you're getting the game for free (unless you bought it).
+Even though offline mode hasn't yet been taken down by Mojang, it still breaks Minecraft EULA.
 Since GitHub and Mojang are owned by the same company, it's time we announce that we're putting our foot down.

 In the future, offline mode will be changed to a new mode we call **local mode**.
 Local mode account users have the same restrictions as offline mode, plus some new ones: